 Todolivo I-15P

-Note: The prestigious Californian laboratory Applied Sensory LLC, (USA) affirmed in 2021 that Todolivo I-15P oil was a winning oil when a sample was sent to them for organoleptic analysis five and a half months after crushing.
+Note: The prestigious California Sensory Panel, (USA) affirmed in 2021 that Todolivo I-15P oil was a winning oil when a sample was sent to them for organoleptic analysis five and a half months after crushing.
 This crushing took place at the end of October 2020.

 Fatty acids